 What will students do?

-This program goes from 9:30am – 2:30pm, with breaks for recess and lunch and is located at MOD., on North Terrace, Adelaide.
-MOD.ULE is limited to 30 students and costs $450 in total.
+MOD.ULE runs from 9:30am – 2:30pm, with breaks for recess and lunch and is located at MOD., on North Terrace, Adelaide.
+It will run on Mondays in Term 2 and 3.

 Pre- and post-visit resources

 Here are some documents that might help you and your students in preparing for a visit:

 Teacher’s Guide — which contains the exhibition text, as well as some links to resources that we recommend.
 You can use these to add contextual information for students before (or after) your visit.

 Social story — which has images and explanation running through a visit to the museum.
 This may be useful for those with Autism Spectrum Disorder or to prepare younger students before a visit.